 - Lentils can help reduce some chronic diseases, such as obesity, heart disease, diabetes and cancer.
 They are famous for their phenolic content, so that they contain anti-inflammatory, antibacterial, anti-viral, and antioxidant effects.

 - Lentils may also support your digestive system with a high amount of prebiotic fibre and reduce the risk of colorectal cancer.

 - Do you know that lentils can manage your blood sugar level?
 Lentils consist of a low glycaemic index, which may support the blood sugar management.
 The energy that glycaemic index provides is absorbed directly to the bloodstream.

 Let’s learn more about the wonderful benefits of lentils!

 For the dried lentils, it’s highly recommended that you should store them in an airtight container.
 Then, you should put it in the cupboard or any dry and cool area.
 By this way, the lentils can stay fresh for up to a year!

-Cooked dried lentils can last in the refrigerator for about 5 to 7 days.
+Cooked lentils shouldn’t sit at room temperature for more than 2 hours after cooking.
+But they can last in the refrigerator for about 5 to 7 days.
 You can also freeze them in the freezer for up to half a year.
-You should also cover and put it in the fridge within about 2 hours of cooking.

 For the canned lentils, an unopened can in a cool dry place can last for up to a year.
 Once you open the can, the lentils can last for about 3 or 4 days.